ceph/ceph/doc/rados/operations/monitoring.rst

 - **QUOTA OBJECTS:** The number of quota objects.
 - **QUOTA BYTES:** The number of bytes in the quota objects.
-- **DIRTY:** The number of objects in the cache pool that have been written to the cache pool but have not been flushed yet to the base pool.
-This field is only available when cache tiering is in use.
+- **DIRTY:** The number of objects in the cache pool that have been written to the cache pool but have not yet been flushed to the base pool.
+This field is available only when cache tiering is in use.
-- **USED COMPR:** amount of space allocated for compressed data (i.e. this includes compressed data plus all the allocation, replication and erasure coding overhead).
+- **USED COMPR:** The amount of space allocated for compressed data.
+This includes compressed data in addition to all of the space required for replication, allocation granularity, and erasure- coding overhead.
-- **UNDER COMPR:** amount of data passed through compression (summed over all replicas) and beneficial enough to be stored in a compressed form.
+- **UNDER COMPR:** The amount of data that has passed through compression (summed over all replicas) and that is worth storing in a compressed form.

 .. note:: The numbers in the POOLS section are notional.
-They are not inclusive of the number of replicas, snapshots or clones.
-As a result, the sum of the USED and %USED amounts will not add up to the USED and %USED amounts in the RAW section of the output.
+They do not include the number of replicas, clones, or snapshots.
+As a result, the sum of the USED and %USED amounts in the POOLS section of the output will not be equal to the sum of the USED and %USED amounts in the RAW section of the output.

-.. note:: The MAX AVAIL value is a complicated function of the replication or erasure code used, the CRUSH rule that maps storage to devices, the utilization of those devices, and the configured ``mon_osd_full_ratio``.
+.. note:: The MAX AVAIL value is a complicated function of the replication or the kind of erasure coding used, the CRUSH rule that maps storage to devices, the utilization of those devices, and the configured ``mon_osd_full_ratio`` setting.

 Checking OSD Status
 ===================

-You can check OSDs to ensure they are ``up`` and ``in`` by executing the following command:
+To check if OSDs are ``up`` and ``in``, run the following command:

 .. prompt:: bash #

   ceph osd stat

-Or:
+Alternatively, you can run the following command:

 .. prompt:: bash #

   ceph osd dump

-You can also check view OSDs according to their position in the CRUSH map by using the following command:
+To view OSDs according to their position in the CRUSH map, run the following
+command:

 .. prompt:: bash #

    ceph osd tree

-Ceph will print out a CRUSH tree with a host, its OSDs, whether they are up and their weight:
+To print out a CRUSH tree that displays a host, its OSDs, whether the OSDs are ``up``, and the weight of the OSDs, run the following command:

 .. code-block:: bash